MileHacker Logo

 Railway Travel

-Baise is well-integrated into China's railway network.
-Baise Railway Station handles both conventional and high-speed rail.
-High-speed trains offer fast and comfortable travel, connecting to major cities like Nanning, Guangzhou, and Shenzhen.
+Baise is good-integrated into China's railway network.
+Baise Train Terminal handles both conventional and high-speed rail.
+High-high-speed trains offer fast and comfortable travel, connecting to major cities like Nanning, Guangzhou, and Shenzhen.
 The journey to Nanning takes approximately 1.5-2 hours.

 Booking & Frequency